yvmarkovska/Simple-JWT-project/README.md

-# A Simple JWT project developed as a job interview assignment
+# A simple JWT project developed as a job interview assignment